jhnwu3/BioNetGMMFit/README.md

 The program has only been compiled and tested on debian Linux based systems, specifically the latest version of Ubuntu.

 Keep in mind, should you still want to pursue this on Windows 10, there is a Windows Linux Subsystem that runs at a similar level of performance that you can enable in the operating system.
 A Youtube video I've found helpful to get Linux up and running on Windows can be found [here](https://www.youtube.com/watch?v=A0eqZujVfYU).
 This code has been tested successfully on Windows Linux Subsystem.
-This is arguably a simpler solution than going through the trouble of CMake or Chocolatey to get this C++ code/program up and running on Windows.
+This is arguably a simpler solution than going through the trouble of CMake to get this C++ code/program up and running on Windows.

 Mac's Unix based system should feasibly still work well with this repo, but has been untested in this current iteration.